Treatment of Multiple Sclerosis in Ayurveda

 Ayurvedic Treatment for Multiple Sclerosis

 Shamana therapy is usually reserved for patients who are frail or young.
 You may have to do the therapy for at least 3-4 years.
 This includes food restrictions, lifestyle modifications, and precise directions for preventing the accumulation of doshas in the body.
-Ayurvedic treatment for multiple sclerosis would address the issue at its source.
+Treatment of Multiple Sclerosis in Ayurveda would address the issue at its source.
 In Ayurveda, only herbal oils and medications are employed.
 As a result, all risks of adverse side effects that could impair a person’s body are eliminated.

 Yoga: Yoga combines mild stretches, a cheerful attitude, and a deeper connection to your breath to increase body awareness and strength while also laying the groundwork for dealing with relapsing-remitting clusters of symptoms that can last weeks.
 It promotes flexibility and builds on previous poses to help build muscle and loosen up tight muscles and joints.